elbaulp/elbaulp.github.io/_posts/en/2016-07-31-how-to-solve-missing-url-for-attribute-src-in-tag-a-error-in-amp-mustache.markdown

 <!--ad-->

-And then have a template like this one to generate the content:
+And then we have a template like this one to generate the content:

 ```html
   <ul>